Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Call "Build Asset Bundle" command from the context window

-Once you know that all your prefabs have the correct asset bundle name:
-- Right click on any of the prefabs we want to include in exampleassetbundle - i.e. NOT the RedCube!
+Now right click on either of the prefabs we want to include in exampleassetbundle (i.e. NOT the RedCube!)
 - Select **Build AssetBundles** from the context menu.
 (If you are on a Mac, select the iOS AssetBundles command.)
 - Wait a bit - a window should pop up at least briefly as the bundle is built.
 - Open up the **AssetBundles folder** and click on the exampleassetbundle [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, Blue Sphere and Capsule.